woehrl01/pod-pacemaker/README.md

 ## License

-pod-pacemaker is released under the MIT License.
+PodPacemaker is released under the MIT License.